P-Nth/TODO/README.md

-# TODO
+# Todo-App
-A JS Todo App
+A todo list app implemented in JS